ibexa/documentation-developer/docs/guide/content_rendering/queries_and_controllers/built-in_query_types.md

 The `GeoLocation` Query type retrieves content by distance of the location provided in a MapLocation Field.

-It takes the following required parameters:
+It takes the following parameters:

 - `field` - MapLocation Field identifier
 - `distance` - distance to check for